Work Smarter

 Target III: Stop sending waste to landfill

-By 2022, we will send zero waste to landfill or incineration without energy recovery.**
+We will send zero waste to landfill or incineration without energy recovery**

 -